EncoraDigital/SAB-rasa-example-du/README.md

-# RASA assistent Proof of Concept
+# AI-based assistant example with RASA

-The notebook describes how to create an intelligent assistent using the open-source tool RASA.
+This notebook describes how to create a simple yet intelligent assistant using the open-source tool RASA.

-This material was presented at Daitan University.
+This material was presented internally at a Daitan University session.

-### Note: Open the notebook on Colab
+### Note: Open the notebook on [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true)